dmjio/servant-from-scratch/README.md

 servant-from-scratch
 =========================

-Implement a majority subset of `servant-client` from scratch using this walkthrough-tutorial.
+Implement a majority subset of both `servant-client` and `servant-server` from scratch using this walkthrough-tutorial.

 ### Build